Join us as we take a closer look at some of the most prominent delectable hawker treats of Southeast Asia!

 WHERE: Popular in Brunei, Indonesia, Malaysia, Singapore, and Thailand

 WHAT: A soybean pudding that is usually served with a syrup that is derived from either white sugar or palm sugar.
-Hailing from China, this dish can be enjoyed both cold or hot, and is commonly eaten as dessert.
-The syrup is sometimes flavoured with ginger and pandan leaves too.
+Hailing from China, this dish can be enjoyed both cold or hot and is commonly eaten as dessert.
+The syrup is sometimes flavored with ginger and pandan leaves too.
 Some also enjoy having this pudding with a glass of fresh soy milk.

 WHERE: Popular in Malaysia, Philippines and Singapore

 WHAT: Sliced banana wedges that are immersed in batter and are deep fried to create fritters that are crunchy on the outside but sweet and sticky on the inside.
-Usually eaten at tea time or as dessert, modern takes on this simple snack present it with various complementary components, including—but not limited to—vanilla ice-cream, cheese and chocolate syrup.
+Usually eaten at tea time or as dessert, modern take on this simple snack present it with various complementary components, including—but not limited to—vanilla ice-cream, cheese, and chocolate syrup.